huohuoren4/docs/python/pytest/reference_guides/api_reference/marks.md

     ...
 ```

-Will create and attach a [Mark](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Mark) object to the collected [Item](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Item), which can then be accessed by fixtures or hooks with [Node.iter_markers](https://docs.pytest.org/en/latest/reference/reference.html#pytest.nodes.Node.iter_markers).
+Will create and attach a `Mark` object to the collected `Item`, which can then be accessed by fixtures or hooks with `Node.iter_markers`.
 The `mark` object will have the following attributes:

 ```python
 mark.args == (10, "slow")